Jubatian/cuzebox/README.rst

 emulate subdirectories.
 You may only override existing file contents, expand files or create new ones, it should be capable to track these operations if you write the FAT first.

+A bootloader can be started simply by passing the bootloader's .hex file as parameter to the emulator.
+The virtual SD card is composed from the files existing in the same directory.
+Note that the emulator can not remember what the bootloader wrote last time into the flash (so you can not start the last selected game with the normal Uzebox bootloader as it recognizes the game by a CRC written in EEPROM, not by flash content).